privacy-scaling-explorations/zk-eigentrust/eigentrust-cli/README.md

   - `--to`: Specify the attested address.
   - `--score`: Specify the given score (between 0 and 255).
   - `--message`: Specify an optional 32-byte message in hexadecimal format.
 - `bandada`: Used to manage Semaphore groups using the Bandada API.
 It is designed to either add participants to a group or remove them from it.
-Before executing this command, you should run the `scores` command to ensure having participants' scores, and to setup the `band-id` and `band-th` in the client configuration .
+Before executing this command, you should run the `scores` command to ensure having participants' scores, and to setup the `band-id` and `band-th` in the configuration .
 Please note that when adding a participant, the command checks if their score is above the defined bandada group threshold, and only then proceeds with the addition.
 It requires the following options:
   - `--action (add | remove)`: Defines the action to perform.
 You can choose to `add` a new member to a group or `remove` an existing member from it.
   - `--ic`: Provides the identity commitment of the participant you intend to add or remove from the group.
   - `--addr`: Specifies the participant's Ethereum address.